 4. No arguing over denials

 When you have a pet savings account you have a certain amount of money set aside for your dog’s needs.
 Thus, you can use it as you see fit.
 So, if there’s an emergency and your dog is 17, you don’t have to argue with your pet insurance company.
-You can do what you and your vet feels is right.
+You can do what you and your vet feel is right.
 Or you can use it for annual checkups and preventive care.

 Perhaps you even have exotic pets and you can’t find a pet insurance policy to cover them.
 Again, this is where a pet health savings account will allow you to have a bit of a safety net for these types of pets.
 The point is that you use it for your pet’s needs as you see fit.
 The money is there without any barriers or red tape.